amitjohney/sylvatest/README.md

 kubectl -n workload-cluster get secret first-workload-cluster-kubeconfig -o jsonpath='{.data.value}' | base64 -d > first-workload-cluster-kubeconfig
 ```

-**Note well** that this way of defining a workload clusters is an expedient for early versions of Sylva.
-The target is to have a lifecycle for multiple workload clusters, independent from the lifecycle
+**Note well** that using this way to define one workload cluster is an expedient for early versions of Sylva.
-of the management cluster and relying on GitOps patterns.
+The target is to manage lifecycle of multiple workload clusters, independently from the lifecycle of the management cluster and relying on GitOps patterns.

 ### Security Considerations